nginxinc/kic-reference-architectures/docs/getting_started.md

 The easiest way to run the project is to run [`start.sh`](./start.sh) after you have completed the installation steps.
 When doing so, be sure to choose the same [Pulumi stack name](https://www.pulumi.com/docs/intro/concepts/stack/) for all of your projects.
-Additionally, this script will prompt you for the AWS region and profile information.
+Additionally, this script will prompt you for infrastructure specific configuration values.
 This information will be used to populate the `./config/pulumi/Pulumi.<stack>.yaml` file.

 Alternatively, you can enter into each Pulumi project directory and execute each project independently by doing `pulumi up`.
 Take a look at `start.sh` and dependent scripts to get a feel for the flow.

 If you want to destroy the entire environment you can run [`destroy.sh`](./destroy.sh).
-This script calls either an AWS or kubeconfig specific script for the actual destruction.
+This script calls the correct destroy script based on the information stored in the `./config/Pulumi/Pulumi.<stack>.yaml` configuration file.
 Detailed information and warnings are emitted by the script as it runs.

 ### Running the Project in a Docker Container